 Customer contact centre, Magna Housing, Everdene House, Railway Triangle Industrial Estate, Poundbury Road, Dorchester, Dorset DT1 2PJ

-Contact our customer call centre and state that you would like to make a complaint.
+Contact our customer contact centre and state that you would like to make a complaint.

 Complaints will not be accepted under this policy if...